Florida Certified Elder Mediation

 Brandon Labiner, Esq., Of Counsel here at the Law Office of Paul S. Labiner, is a Certified Elder Mediator.
 If you and your family are struggling to make some of these critical medical, legal, and financial decisions surrounding your aging parents or grandparents, he can help.

-Call our office today at (561)998-2362 or submit the confidential form below so we can schedule a time to discuss your family’s elder mediation needs.
+Call our office today at (561)998-2362 or book a time to discuss your family’s elder mediation needs.